gabeklavans/website/posts/Making-My-Last-Blog.md

 ---
 tags: post
 date: 2019-08-19
-title: Making This Blog
+title: Making my Last Blog
 ---

-#### TL;DR: Follow my journey through all the components of a basic blog, or just go straight to [the guide](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/ "This Guy'd") that I ended up using
+#### Follow my (last) journey through all the components of a basic ([jekyll](https://jekyllrb.com/)) blog, or just go straight to [the guide](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/ "This Guy'd") that I ended up using

 So my first post will be the process I went through to get this blog up and running.